 - you may also receive a Student Loan bill for underpaying in relation to the amount of income you have received.

 Home-based childcare providers

-Information to help you at this time can be found on the COVID-19 Self-employed page.
+Information to help you at this time can be found on the self-employed and other individuals page.